conan-io/docs/reference/tools/layout.rst

 Predefined layouts
 ------------------

-There are some pre-defined common :ref:`layouts<conanfile_layout>`, ready to be simply used in recipes:
+There are some pre-defined common :ref:`layouts<conanfile_methods_layout>`, ready to be simply used in recipes:

 - ``cmake_layout()``: :ref:`a layout for a typical CMake project <cmake_layout>`
 - ``vs_layout()``: a layout for a typical Visual Studio project